confio/tgrade-contracts/contracts/tgrade-valset/README.md

     /// Returns EpochResponse - get info on current and next epochs Epoch {},

-    /// Returns the validator key (if present) for the given operator ValidatorKey { operator: HumanAddr },
+    /// Returns the validator key and associated metadata (if present) for the given operator Validator { operator: String },
-    /// Paginate over all operators.
+    /// Paginate over all operators, using operator address as pagination ListValidators {
-    ListValidatorKeys {
-        start_after: Option<HumanAddr>,
+      start_after: Option<String>,
       limit: Option<u32>,
     },

     /// List the current validator set, sorted by power descending